jaeseonim/Resume/README.md

 ## 💻 Work Experience
 - **Research Trainee**, Division of Endocrinology and Center for Genetic Medicine Research, Children’s National Hospital, Washington, DC (*Jan 2025 - Present*)

-  - Conducted a personal research project in the U.S. and later collaborated remotely with the hospital research team while serving as a Social Service Personnel.
   - Analyzed patient VCF files to identify clinically significant genetic mutations using tools like Bedtools, VEP, and databases such as gnomAD and OMIM.
   - Optimized variant analysis workflows with Python, command-line tools (Linux shell and Windows PowerShell), and Excel, improving accuracy and efficiency.

 - **Undergraduate Research Assistant**, Department of Pathology, Dankook University College of Medicine (*Jul 2024 - Dec 2024*)

-  - Supported a pathology professor’s research project during the [**2024 South Korean medical crisis**](https://en.wikipedia.org/wiki/2024_South_Korean_medical_crisis).
   - Preprocessed unstructured EMR data, including pathology reports, converting it into structured data in Excel for AI model development.

 ## 🔬 Research and Projects